zukunft/zukunft.com/docs/llm/pending.md

 fix the error messages 'url key "mask_id" is missing, url mapper for "mask" is missing, url mapper for "id" is missing, url mapper for "back" is missing, url mapper for "confirm" is missing, url mapper for "Name" is missing, url mapper for "py" is missing, url mapper for "Description" is missing, url mapper for "Plural" is missing, url mapper for "d" is missing, url mapper for "s" is missing, url mapper for "sp" is missing' caused by calling the url 'http://localhost/http/view.php?mask=3&id=259&back=259&confirm=1&Name=USD&py=3&Description=ISO+4217+alphabetic+code+for+the+United+States+dollar.&Plural=&d=0&s=1&sp=1' ; the expected result is that it should show the "Confirm update" view with the changes that the user has done and after pressing confirm that database row should be updated and the user should see th original page again, but with the updates , create first unit tests for the workflow using src/test/php/unit_workflow/all_workflow_tests.php

 add a '0' url prefix that is used to include the database values in the url for the url_to_html function to confirm the changes

+Add a hidden json to the get request to detect the value changed or use 0 prefix for url vars

 ### import